 This rapidly moving and intense course prepares students for AP Calculus BC.
 The properties and transformations of functions, including linear, quadratic, polynomial, rational, exponential and logarithmic functions are examined algebraically, numerically and geometrically.
 Mathematical models are created to solve real-life applications.
 The pace of this course is particularly fast because students begin the AP Calculus curriculum, including learning to differentiate using numerical methods, the limit definition and the differentiation rules.
 Prerequisites: grade of A in the advanced sections of Algebra II and Geometry, and departmental approval.
 (11th grade)

 AP Statistics introduces students to the major concepts and tools for collecting, analyzing and drawing conclusions from data.
 Students are exposed to exploring data, sampling and experimentation, exploring random phenomena using probability and simulation, and statistical inference.
 This course provides students with the opportunity to earn Advanced Placement credit in college.
-The The TI-84 graphing calculator is used in this class.
 Prerequisites: Algebra 2 and departmental approval.
 (11th and 12th grade)

 AP CALCULUS (AB)

 This is a full-year calculus course designed to provide students with the opportunity to earn Advanced Placement credit in college.
 The course provides a study of differential and integral calculus.
 Prerequisites: grade of B or higher in Advanced Precalculus and departmental approval.
 (12th grade)